gerardPlanella/LSPE-EGNN/blogpost.md

 When analysing the results for the models using LSPE, they show that the normal MPNN model always results in an increased performance while the opposite happens for the Isotropic MPNN.
 We thus hypothesise that **the model is not complex enough to effectively use the learnt PEs.**
-For LSPE with Geometry, we again see a similar effect as previously mentioned, with MPNN-LSPE- Geom achieving consistently the best performance for 4 and 7 layers.
+For LSPE with Geometry, we again see a similar effect as previously mentioned, with MPNN-LSPE-Geom achieving consistently the best performance for 4 and 7 layers.
 For the Isotropic MPNN, we experience a performance gain with respect to the base model, but infusing PEs (PE-Geom) still results in a better performance.
 It is worth mentioning that the performance gap between PE-Geom and LSPE-Geom becomes smaller for the Isotropic model as the number of layers increases, which supports our previous claim, that more complexity is needed to use the learnable encodings efficiently.